Climate Action

 Making humanitarian action more climate smart

-Going forward, CERF funding requests will require grant recipients to provide information on whether planned life-saving activities support adaptation and resilience.
+Since 2024, CERF funding requests require grant recipients to provide information on whether and how planned life-saving activities support climate-related adaptation and resilience.
 This will incentivize improved humanitarian programming in the future in support to climate-vulnerable communities.
+It also allows CERF to facilitate the identification and dissemination of good practices, better track and analyze funding to climate-smart humanitarian action, and can accommodate internal or external donor obligations.

 Additionally, CERF will provide enhanced reporting on its climate action portfolio on an annual basis.
 As a first step, OCHA in early 2024 published the inaugural annual report on CERF-funded climate action covering 2023 allocations.
 Future reporting will be enriched with newly captured information on CERF-funded actions with adaptation and resilience benefits as well as through additional climate-relevant indicators, analysis, learning and case studies about CERF’s important niche in responding to the climate crisis.
 Reporting will also attribute results to the Climate Action Account and demonstrate its added value in strengthening CERF’s overall climate action.